Rove (TV series): International broadcasters

 In 2004, the show began broadcasting on TV3 in New Zealand at a late-night time slot.
 The show quickly gained a following and was given a primetime slot on Friday nights (8:30pm–9:30pm).
 It was not broadcast live in New Zealand (in spite of its former title Rove Live); rather, it was televised five days after the Australian broadcast.

 Controversy

 On 28 June 2009, McManus interviewed Sacha Baron Cohen (appearing in character as Brüno Gehard).
-During the course of the interview, Brüno joked that "I hear [Cohen's] wife gets less sex than Katie Holmes".
+During the course of the interview, Brüno joked that "I hear [Cohen's] wife gets less sex than Katie Holmes", a reference to long-time rumours of her then-husband Tom Cruise being gay.
 However, when televised, the words "Katie Holmes" were censored.
 A further joke at the expense of Holmes towards the end of the interview was not even televised.
 Throughout the interview, Brüno made numerous jokes about other celebrities, especially Prime Minister Kevin Rudd.
 These jokes were not similarly censored.

 Other media

 Radio

 Rove, Peter and Corinne hosted a radio program originating from FOX FM in Melbourne for Austereo's Today Network, as well as selected regional stations, until 2004.
 It was initially known as Saturday Morning Rove.
 It was then called Rove Live Radio.